How to Pop a Pimple Using Science! Avoid Scars & Speed Recovery

-Essentially it’s gonna suck out all the gunk inside a popped pimple, and close up the wound without the possibility of it tearing or opening back up when the bandaid is removed.
+Essentially, it’s gonna suck out all the gunk inside a popped pimple, and close up the wound without the possibility of it tearing or opening back up when the bandaid is removed.

 Which hydrocolloid bandages are best?

 Some work extremely well, others simply don’t.
 In my quintessential experience, the Duoderm Extra Thin Dressings are the best.
 They’re medical grade and used on wounds after surgery.
-They may seem more expensive initially (about $20), but they’re the best bang for you buck because of how many of them you get.
+They may seem more expensive initially (about $20), but they’re the best bang for you buck considering how many of them you get.

 Avoid buying Nexcare Acne Absorbing Covers, Dream Dots, and [Cosrx] Acne Pimple Master Patches.
-They work fine but are the same thing as Duoderm just cut up into tiny circles, and overpriced for how much product you actually get.
+They work fine but are the same thing as Duoderm just cut up into tiny circles, and overpriced for how much product you actually receive.

 The Walgreens brand use to be my holy grail, but they’ve recently changed and a took a dip in quality for the worse.
 We should all start a movement and protest… maybe they’ll restock the original kind.

-Anyway, the CVS brand is a close second to Duoderm bandages IMO.
+I digress.
+The CVS brand is a close second to Duoderm bandages IMO.